 HBA (auxiliary hydraulic brake)

-DSC (hill descent control system)
+DSC (automatic hill descent control system)